bee-queue/bee-queue/README.md

 ### Properties
 - `name`: string, the name passed to the constructor.
 - `keyPrefix`: string, the prefix used for all Redis keys associated with this queue.
 - `paused`: boolean, whether the queue instance is paused.
+Only true if the queue is in the process of closing.
 - `settings`: object; the settings determined between those passed and the defaults

 ### Local Events